ykashou92/Analyzing-Weather-Data-in-R/chapter2.md

 Import them like in the example.

 `@hint`
-You can write each import on separate lines in any order you wish.
+You can write each import on a separate line and in any order you wish.

 `@sample_code`